The ros2_control framework is released for ROS 2 rolling.

 controller_interface package in ros2_control) and exported as plugins using

-For example of on controller check ForwardCommandController implementation in the ros2_controllers repository.
+For an example of a controller check the ForwardCommandController implementation in the ros2_controllers repository.

 update() method is called.

-The method can access the latest hardware states and enable the controller to write the hardware’s command interfaces.
+This method can access the latest hardware state and enable the controller to write to the hardware command interfaces.